cylc/cylc-admin/gui-replacement-options.md

   - PyGobject is the successor to PyGTK
   - __pros__
     - a relatively easy (?) port of the old desktop GUIs
-    - doesn't bring other major advantages of an in-browser GUI
   - __cons__
     - PyGObject is not well-used (everyone wants web apps now)
     - doesn't bring other major advantages of an in-browser GUI